 It's both fascinating and horrifying to witness the political artifice of time-keeping come crumbling down around us, but it also implies a new degree of freedom previously unimaginable - the freedom not just to decide what to do with your time, but to create your very own experience of it.

-Q: Bitcoin taught us how to develop and deploy systems which can synchronize what?
+Prompt: Bitcoin taught us how to develop and deploy systems which can synchronize what?

-A: The transactional reality of the planet.
+The transactional reality of the planet.

 However, Aaron then writes: